-In 1992, Denmark enacted a preferential tax scheme for foreign researchers and high-income foreigners in all other professions, who sign contracts for employment in Denmark after June 1st, 1991.
+In 1992, Denmark enacted a preferential tax scheme for foreign researchers and high-income foreigners in all other professions, who sign contracts for employment in Denmark after June 1st, the first time after 2004 and hence were eligible for the scheme.

+1991.
 The scheme is commonly known as the "Researchers' Tax Scheme."
 Under this scheme, a flat tax of 30% (25% after 1995) is imposed in lieu of the regular progressive income tax with a top rate above 60% (68% when the scheme was introduced).
 The scheme can be used for a maximum period of 36 months after which the taxpayer becomes subject to the ordinary income tax schedule.
 Moreover, when the scheme was first introduced, the law specified that a worker who stayed in Denmark for another 48 months after having benefitted from the special tax scheme would face a claw-back equal to the entire tax savings during the period of preferential tax treatment.
 For a worker who had benefitted from the scheme for the maximum 3-year period, this rule implied a very large retroactive tax bill after 7 years of residence.
 The rule was eliminated for researchers in year 2000 and substantially relaxed for all other professions in year 2002, so that today the retroactive tax applies to very few workers.
 Taken together, the scheme rules provide very strong incentives to first move to Denmark and then to leave again after 3 years or at the very latest after 7 years (until 2002).
 There are two key requirements to become eligible for the preferential tax scheme.
 First, the taxpayer cannot have been tax liable in Denmark in the 3 years prior to going on the scheme.
-Even though the scheme is intended to attract foreigners, citizenship plays no role in determining eligibility.
-Hence, Danish citizens who have been living and paying taxes abroad for at least 3 years are eligible for the scheme, and conversely foreigners who have been living and paying ordinary income tax in Denmark during the preceding 3 years are not eligible for the scheme.
 Second, for non-researchers, eligibility requires an annual income of at least DKK 765,600 (about 103,000 Euros) in 2010.